 Well.
 It was a job—one that is far from complete, I might add.
 So.
 Much.
 Stuff.

 As we sorted through the detritus, we realized how many things we had stored that are really, truly obsolete in this day and age.
 It stabs at my heart to “delete” these possessions from my life—especially when so many of them are things that I couldn’t have lived without when I was a teenager.
-But the 2020 truth is that I can never see myself—or anyone else—using them again.
+But the 2020 truth is that I can never see myself—or anyone else—using these beloved but outdated items again.

-Further conversations only confirmed what I suspected: we parents who grew up before smart phones and computers have basements filled with obsolete gear.
+Further conversations only confirmed what I suspected: we parents who grew up before smart phones and computers have basements filled with gear that’s time has passed aka outdated technology.
 Whether or not we’re ready to purge, well, that’s another question.

-Here is a sampling of some items that I couldn’t have lived without when I was a teenager but now have been rendered unnecessary.
+Here is a sampling of some items that I couldn’t have lived without when I was a teenager but are now all but extinct.